revgizmo/zoomstudentengagement_cursor/README.md

 ## 1. Load Roster of Students from a CSV file

 0. Run Students.Rmd to create roster.csv.
-(Which is based on the course roster output from UC Berkeley's BCourses implementation of Canvas.)
+(Which is based on the course roster output from UC Berkeley’s BCourses implementation of Canvas.)
 1. Run `load_roster()` to get a tibble from a provided csv file of students enrolled in the class or classes.